Lokesh598/google-cloud-plateform/gcp-spring-boot.md

 High reliability – You can deploy changes for a specific service, without the threat of bringing down the entire application.

 Happier teams – The Atlassian teams who work with microservices are a lot happier, since they are more autonomous and can build and deploy themselves without waiting weeks for a pull request to be approved.

+#### spring cloud gcp work flow

+Spring Cloud GCP is a set of libraries that allow developers to easily build and run Spring-based applications on Google Cloud Platform (GCP).
+It provides a set of connectors for various GCP services, such as Cloud Storage, Cloud SQL, and Cloud Pub/Sub, as well as support for authentication and authorization with Cloud Identity and Access Management (IAM).

+A typical workflow for building and deploying a Spring Cloud GCP application would involve the following steps:

+1. Setting up a GCP project: Before you can start using Spring Cloud GCP, you will need to create a new GCP project and enable the necessary APIs.

+2. Configuring your application: Once your GCP project is set up, you'll need to configure your Spring application to use Spring Cloud GCP.
+This includes adding the necessary dependencies to your project and configuring the GCP credentials.

+3. Building and deploying your application: After your application is configured, you can build and deploy it to a GCP environment, such as App Engine or Kubernetes Engine.

+4. Using GCP services: Once your application is running, you can use the Spring Cloud GCP connectors to easily integrate with various GCP services, such as Cloud Storage, Cloud SQL, and Cloud Pub/Sub.
+5. Monitoring and troubleshooting: Finally, you can use GCP tools, such as Stackdriver, to monitor and troubleshoot your application as it runs on GCP.

+6. Scaling: when the traffic increases and your application needs more resources you can use the GCP services to scale up your application to handle the increased traffic.

+Overall, Spring Cloud GCP provides a simple and convenient way to build and run Spring-based applications on GCP, and allows developers to take advantage of the full range of GCP services and tools while working within the familiar Spring framework.